Board of Regents approves continued Cloud Computing Program at Grambling State

-GRAMBLING, La. – The University of Louisiana System Board of Regents has approved Grambling State University’s Letter of Intent to begin developing the state’s first Bachelor’s degree in Cloud Computing.
+GRAMBLING, La. – (Grambling State University Press Release) – The University of Louisiana System Board of Regents has approved Grambling State University’s Letter of Intent to begin developing the state’s first Bachelor’s degree in Cloud Computing.

 “As the state’s leading producer of African-American Computer Science graduates, Grambling State is uniquely poised to offer Cloud Computing to the world’s next wave of world changers,” said President Rick Gallot.
 “The addition of this degree program continues to support our goal of equipping students with highly sought-after skills in the field of internet-based computing.”